 At our Long Island campus, we encourage you to take advantage of the opportunity to get an outstanding education on our safe and secure campus, which follows New York State Department of Health guidelines.
 We look forward to having you join our community and benefit from our top-notch return-to-campus plans.

 St. Joseph’s College is here for you and your family.
-We want to do everything we can to help you navigate your way through these challenging times.
+We want to do everything we can to help you navigate your way through the transfer process during these challenging times.

-Here is some important information that I hope will reassure you regarding your admission to St. Joseph’s College:
+Here is some important information that I hope will reassure you regarding to St. Joseph’s College: